NativeScript/docs/content/ui/grid-layout.md

 ---
 title: GridLayout
+description: A layout container that lets you arrange its child elements in a table-like manner.
+contributors:
+  - rigor789
+  - Ombuweb
 ---

-`<GridLayout>` is a layout container that lets you arrange its child elements in a table-like manner.

 The grid consists of rows, columns, and cells.
 A cell can span one or more rows and one or more columns.
 It can contain multiple child elements which can span over multiple rows and columns, and even overlap each other.